openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

         'this' ':' 'readonly'? type
         ;

-There are two ways to call a *function with receiver*:
+There two ways to call a *function with receiver* are as follows:

--  as a function call (see :ref:`Function Call Expression`), passing the first parameter in the usual way
+-  Making a function call (see :ref:`Function Call Expression`), and passing the first parameter in the usual way;

--  as a method call (see :ref:`Method Call Expression`), where no argument is provided for the first parameter and the ``objectReference`` before the function name is used as the first argument
+-  Making a method call (see :ref:`Method Call Expression`) with no argument provided for the first parameter, and using the ``objectReference`` before the function name as the first argument.

 .. code-block:: typescript
    :linenos: